Start a 4-H Club

 4-H offers a wide variety of opportunities for you to discover your world, your community and yourself.
 YOU make your own choices and set your own goals!

-The University of Nebraska-Lincoln Extension 4-H Youth Development Program is open to all youth ages 5-18.
+The Nebraska Extension 4-H Youth Development Program is open to all youth ages 5-18.
 Through learning-by-doing, youth gain practical skills and develop life skills.

 Currently, there are far more youth wanting to be in 4-H clubs than there are clubs.
 Families are encouraged to help organize a new club -- which is a lot easier than you may think!
 Starting a 4-H club now gives plenty of time for members to work on projects for next year's county and state fairs.